MuneebBaderoen/ruby-csv/README.md

 - Date is the only date field
 - Amount is the only numeric field
 - The output csv does not need to be sorted in any way
-- Command line arguments only allow for custom filepath and colmun names to group by.
+- Command line arguments only allow for custom filepath and column names to group by.
 	- Any additional parsing is not catered for (apart from parsing dates and amounts)
 	- Any additional logic to reduce a group of records to a single output record is not catered for (apart from summing amounts)